semantic-flow/sflo/documentation/product.plugins.sflo-api.md

 - A list of its components (including flows) — This is important to understand what building blocks or sub-resources the node contains.
 - A list and count of its child nodes — Useful for navigation and understanding the node hierarchy.
 - Its node type (probably computed) — Helps clients understand the nature or classification of the node.
-- HATEOAS links to related resources like flows, snapshots, jobs — Enables discoverability and navigation.
+- HATEOAS links to related resources like flows, snapshots, jobs, resource pages and other documentation resources, asset trees — Enables discoverability and navigation.

 Maybe returns: